krasimir/riew/README.md

 ReactDOM.render(<MySideEffect />, ...);
 ```

 The **routine** function `R` gets fired only once when `<MySideEffect>` is mounted.
-During its work we may call as many times as we needed the `render` function.
-It renders the original `MyComponent`.
+Calling the `render` function inside means "render my component with this props".
 The example above results in `<MyComponent message='Hey!' />` (or in other words `<h1>Hey!</h1>`).

-So, why the hell you want to do that.
+So, why the hell we'll want to do that.
 I know that it is difficult to see the benefit from such a small example but what I was always struggling with React is how to handle side effects.
 We can't make it easily just within the React components.
-We need some sort of abstraction that lives outside and we just communicate stuff to it.
-That's why we have Redux ecosystem.
+We need some sort of abstraction that lives outside and we communicate back and forth.
+That's why we have the whole Redux ecosystem.
+In complex apps we can't rely only on React components.
+I always imagine